File-Maker/FileAtlas/PRIVACY.md

 - local event classification, such as user activity, system activity, and background/cache activity;
 - local saved filesystem baselines used to detect changes that happened while FileAtlas was not running;
 - local file identity, hash, chunk, lazy parity-shard, and disk extent metadata used to support future recovery features.
-- local FAFS internal files, including the SQL-compatible `.faidx` FileAtlas catalog index, `.faconfig` settings, `.falog` event segments, `.fasnap` catalog snapshots, `.farm` recovery metadata, `.fapar` parity metadata, `.fasec` safety policy, and `.fachk` checkpoint files.
+- local FAFS internal files, including FAStore catalog/history files, binary `.faconfig` settings, `.falog` event segments, `.fasnap` catalog snapshots, `.farm` recovery metadata, `.fapar` parity metadata, `.fasec` safety policy, and `.fachk` checkpoint files.
+- local FileAtlas Dev licence state, including an installation ID, local public/private installation key pair protected on this computer, imported `.falicense` files, and activation state used by FAFS.
+- local FileAtlas LicenseManager private owner keys, if the owner-only LicenseManager is used on this computer.

 When duplicate scanning is enabled, FileAtlas may read file contents locally to calculate cryptographic hashes.
 FAFS may also calculate hashes for smaller files and store recovery-oriented metadata locally.
 FileAtlas does not upload these hashes or metadata.